MasterAirscrachDev/Anki-Partydrive/OverdriveServer/Overdrive BLE.md

-# Anki Overdrive Bluetooth Api
+# Anki Overdrive Bluetooth Api (Unmaintained)
-This is subject to change/improvement as I learn more about the Anki Overdrive API. all expansion on this is welcome.
+This is subject to change/improvement as I learn more about the Anki Overdrive API.
+All expansion on this is welcome.

 ### Usful Links
 [Offical Anki SDK in C](https://github.com/anki/drive-sdk)